Rail transport in Greece: Rail Companies in Greece

-Passenger and freight train services on OSE lines are operated and provided mainly by TrainOSE S.A., (a former OSE subsidiary which is now owned by the Ferrovie dello Stato Italiane group).
-Moreover PEARL and Rail Cargo Logistics Goldair operate freight services between Piraeus and the rest of Europe.
+Passenger and freight train services on OSE lines are operated and provided mainly by Hellenic Train, (a former OSE subsidiary which is now owned by the Ferrovie dello Stato Italiane group).
+Moreover PEARL operate freight services between Piraeus port and the rest of Europe and Rail Cargo Logistics Goldair and GFR Hellas also operate freight services.

 Future

 The Egnatia Railway is a planned railway line between Alexandroupolis and Igoumenitsa.
 The project includes track refurbishment and upgrades on the existing track sections of the Thessaloniki – Florina and Thessaloniki – Alexandroupolis railway lines, and brand new track between Florina and Krystallopigi, and Kozani to Igoumenitsa.
 The projected cost of this project is €10 billion.

-A new double track, standard gauge railway between Athens and Patras is also currently under tendering process.
+A new double track, standard gauge railway between Athens and Patras is also currently under construction.

 An expansion of the Athens Suburban Railway to Loutraki is currently underway.